Coverage until age 88

 Fund Value

 The fund value is the monetary value of your investment.
 Its values change over time, ideally growing as time progresses.
 Fund values can be guaranteed or variable.
-In the case of mutual funds, fund value can differ on a daily basis depending on the NAVPUs or the Net Asset Value Per Unit which depends on several factors, including economic and market performance.
+In the case of mutual funds, fund value can differ daily depending on the NAVPUs or the Net Asset Value Per Unit which depends on several factors, including economic and market performance.

 Guaranteed Fund Value